voltwu/blog/_posts/2020-09-21-secure-your-registry-with-ssl.md

 ```
 This is because that the docker isn't very compatible with dots.
 Hope docker will fix this bug in the future.
 You can check whether your docker support dots.
 But I highly recommended that don't use dots or any other special character in your mounted path.

 SSL Checker is a great tool for checking is if a website has an SSL certificate on.
-If you follow the above steps strictly, then you'll see all green right symbols on the SSL Checker(There should not be any break symbols).
+If you follow the above steps strictly, then you'll see all green right symbols on the [SSL Checker][8](There should not be any break symbols).
 Just as the following image.
 <div class="imgcenter" markdown="1">
 ![Alt][7]*registry.vigourwu.xyz:5050 protected with SSL*
 </div>

 Once your Docker registry is running up, you can access your registry with secure connection from other hosts as the following snippet:
 ```